vigneshragupathy/blog.vikki.in/_posts/2022-07-01-kubernetes-monitoring-in-zabbix-via-prometheus-backend.markdown

 There are so much details missing in the documentation especially if you want to do the monitoring from external Zabbix server or even to do a multiple cross cluster monitoring.

-And finally, most of all, the  Zabbix monitoring system is not designed to monitor `directly` such a transient, short-lived , dynamic, `multi-dimensional` metrics from infrastructure like Kubernetes.
+And finally, most of all, the  Zabbix monitoring system is not designed to monitor `directly` such a volatile, dynamic, multi-dimensional metrics from infrastructure like Kubernetes.

 ## Why Prometheus?